Generalized linear models with spatial dependence and a functional covariate: Model

-where $\tau^{-1}(\cdot)$ is a function that maps expected values into natural parameters for the desired exponential family, $\eta$ is a dependence parameter, and $g(\cdot)$ is a link function that relates expectations under independence, $\kappa_i$, to a linear predictor with intercept parameter $\alpha$, and a parameter function $\beta(\cdot)$ which is assumed to be in $\kll_2(\ttt)$.
-The case in which $g(\kappa_i) = \tau^{-1}(\kappa_i)$ corresponds to a generalized linear model with canonical link.
-In this model, the large-scale structure of the spatial model for responses, namely the mean structure of independence model, is modeled via $\kappa_i$ through a functional covariate; and the small-scale structure, namely the spatial dependency, is modeled through the dependence parameter.
+Here, $\eta$ is a spatial dependence parameter, $\tau^{-1}(\cdot)$ is a function that maps expected values into natural parameters for the desired exponential family, and $g(\cdot)$ is a link function that relates expectations under independence, $\kappa_i$, to a linear predictor with intercept parameter $\alpha$, and a parameter function $\beta$ which is assumed to be in $\kll_2(\ttt)$.
+The case in which $g(\kappa_i) = \tau^{-1}(\kappa_i)$ corresponds to a model with canonical link, and if $\eta =0$ model (\ref{model}) reduces to the GFLM of \cite{MS05}.
+In this model, the large-scale structure of the spatial model for responses, namely the mean structure of independence model, is modeled via $\kappa_i$ through a functional covariate; and the small-scale structure, namely the spatial dependency, is modeled through the spatial dependence parameter $\eta$.
 Note that we have written the random model component in (\ref{model}) without the common dispersion parameter in the generalized linear model.
 A separate dispersion parameter could be added when needed, such as for Gaussian or Inverse Gaussian random components.
 The most common non-Gaussian models in spatial applications are natural exponential families such as binary and (Winsorized) Poisson models for which the dispersion parameter can be taken as $1$.

+A basis expansion can be employed to handle functional covariates in model (\ref{model}).
 Let $\{\phi_j\}_{j=1}^\infty$ be an orthonormal basis of the functional space $\kll_2(\ttt)$, for example, a trignometric basis.
-A basis expansion can be used for the functional covariate $X_i(t)$ and the parameter function $\beta(t)$ as
+A basis expansion can be used to get the Fourier series of the functional covariate $X_i$ and the parameter function $\beta$ as